OrangSquid/Quizing/README.md

 	},
 	"questions" : {
 		"1" : {
-			"Question" : "How far is Earth from the Sun?", "Option A" : "150.000.000km",
+			"Question" : "How far is the Earth from the Sun?", "Option A" : "150.000.000km",
 			"Option B" : "140.000.000km",
 			"Option C" : "130.000.000km"